Asset Classes in ABF

 Real Estate

 Land, buildings, and long-term ground leases.
-Location matters significantly—proximity to power, fiber connectivity, and low-risk geographies command premiums.
+Location matters significantly—proximity to power, fibre connectivity, and low-risk geographies command premiums.
 Expansion optionality adds value.

 Contracts